Simon Jupp: Political career

 In July 2024, Jupp lost his re-election bid in the Honiton and Sidmouth constituency to Richard Foord.

 Post-parliamentary career

 In April 2025, it was reported that Jupp had joined utility company Pennon Group.
-Following his departure from Parliament, Jupp removed critical statements regarding South West Water from his X account.
+Following his departure from Parliament, Jupp deleted critical statements regarding South West Water from his X account.
 Richard Foord, MP for Honiton & Sidmouth, stated: "The revolving door between water companies, regulators and government has to come to an end".